Malešice

 Malešice is a cadastral district in Prague.
-It has population of approximately 10,000.
 The earliest reference about the village is from 1309.
-It became part of Prague on 1 January 1922.
-It lies mostly in the municipal and administrative district of Prague 10 while a small part is in Prague 9.
+It became a part of Prague on 1 January 1922.
+It lies mostly in the administrative district of Prague 10 while a small part is in Prague 9.
 The district is bordered by Strašnice, Žižkov, Hrdlořezy, Kyje, Štěrboholy and Hostivař.
+The population is over 11,000 as of the 2021 census.